handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 3) Go to Launch Demo -> Basic Example window
 4) Follow instructions listed there

+> During startup asset will check if Unity Auto Refresh is enabled and offer to adjust it in order to work properly.
+Depending on your workflow you want it in 'EnabledOutsidePlaymode' or 'Disabled' - this is to ensure Unity will not trigger script compilation on changes and will let Fast Script Reload to work.

 ```
 Example scene 'Point' material should automatically detect URP or surface shader
 If it shows pink, please adjust by picking shader manually: